 My Results With Using Apple Cider Vinegar to Treat Seborrheic Dermatitis

-Personally I’ve tried all of the methods listed above.
 Apple cider vinegar was actually one of the first things that I attempted to treat my seborrheic dermatitis with.

 The very first time I used it my seborrheic dermatitis was still only affecting my nasal folds.
 I took a 1:1 mix of apple cider vinegar and filtered water and dabbed it on the skin.
 Immediately I felt the strong sting of the vinegar.
 My skin inflamed and turned bright red.

 The flaking seemed to go away with regular application, but after each treatment my nasal folds stayed bright red for most the day (very embarrassing).
-So in effect I exchanged ono embarrassing problem for another.
+So in effect I exchanged one embarrassing problem for another.
 In the end, after several weeks for hoping my skin would adjust to the apple cider vinegar I gave up and started looking for a different solution.

 These poor results kept me away from apple cider vinegar for quite sometime.
 During this period my seborrheic dermatitis progressed and started to spread to my cheeks and forehead.